REPLACE FACTORY SHROUDS, (2020-21).

 and they can be reused with a new wedge if installed correctly.

-Here are a few pointers to note:
+Here are a few points to note:

 UNBALANCED WIRE - If the core of the wire withdraws a bit after it is cut, it indicates the strands were not balanced when the wire was made.
-In use it tends to put more load on the core, lowering the breaking strength.
+If use it tends to put more load on the core, lowering the breaking strength.
 It also makes it difficult to assemble the terminal.

 - Exchange the wire for new.